chrisfrank/rack-component/README.md

 ## Recipes

 ### Render one component inside another

-You can nest Rack::Components as if they were [React Children][JSX Children] by calling them with a block.
+You can nest Rack::Components as if they were [React Children][jsx children] by calling them with a block.

 ```ruby